-The Street Soccer Foundation is directly partnered with the Queen’s Award-winning ‘MyConcern’ – created and run by One Team Logic, headed up by Martin Baker QPM.
 Through this partnership the Foundation has access to a team of safeguarding professionals with over 200 years of combined experience working in public services across policing, education (MATs, school governance, and teaching), local authorities, health, and social care.
 Consequently, we have a deep understanding and breadth of capability for both child and adult safeguarding at strategic and operational levels.

-Our policy guidance provides information and outlines expectations for practice to help inform staff and volunteers of their professional responsibilities for safeguarding children and young adults at risk of harm.
+We recognise the critical importance of creating and ensuring a safe and secure environment for all our participants, parents, staff, and wider community.
+We are committed to ensuring that safeguarding is a top priority, and our policy guidance provides information and outlines expectations for practice to help inform staff and volunteers of their professional responsibilities for safeguarding children and young adults at risk of harm.

 Download our Safeguarding Policy on Creating Safe Environments For Children & Young Adults At Risk Of Harm.